 Most of my personal or work related notes used to be written in Markdown.
 I have since migrated a major chunk of my personal notes to org-mode.
 The hierarchical and task-oriented nature of org-mode really appeals to me.
 I do not consider myself a power user, because I am only using a few of org-mode's features, e.g. I still prefer a traditional calendar, even if org-agenda has some appealing features.

-would consider committing files managed by a package manager a no-go, I have
+consider committing files managed by a package manager a no-go, I have decided

 Magit was one of the reasons why I have decided to learn Emacs in the first place.
 I still like to fire up the good old console to use the git CLI, but because of its interactive nature, Magit has made the process of staging and committing files fun.